Holly-Horwood/keto_pantry/README.md

 ### **_Surface_**

 I designed this site using modern neutral colours.
 Different variations of green are used throughout the site to represent healthy living.
 There is a logo and favicon for easy identification of the site.
-The navbar is transparent however on scroll it becomes white otherwise the user may get frustrated if they try to click on anything behind the navbar as it wont work.
+The navbar is transparent however on scroll it becomes white otherwise the user may get frustrated if they try to click on anything behind the navbar as it won't work.
 The bootstrap card deck was used to make it easy to identify individual recipes and where applicable the search container is at the top of the screen so the user can easily search the site.

 ---

 ## **User Story**

-As a user on the website I want the ability to easily find diet friendly recipe ingrediants and food.
+As a user on the website I want the ability to easily find diet friendly recipe ingredients and food.

-**End user goal:** Find an ingrediant or food.
+**End user goal:** Find an ingredient or food.

 **End business goal:** Make finding health conscious supplies easier.

-**Acceptance criteria:** Able to search the site for ingrediants or food and purchase chosen items.
+**Acceptance criteria:** Able to search the site for ingredients or food and purchase chosen items.

 ---